 SANTOS LATIF GONZÁLEZ TRIO

-Santos Latif González Trio is a group dedicated to contemporary instrumental music from Brazil, departing from the tradition of choro.
+Santos Latif González Trio is a group dedicated to contemporary instrumental music from Brazil, departing from the traditions of choro, samba and música instrumental brasileira, also known as Brazilian jazz.
 Our members are Tiago Santos (10-string mandolin), Nelson Latif (7-string guitar) and Mariano González (percussion).
-As a group, we promote the style of contemporary choro and música instrumental brasileira showcasing our original compositions and exploring new possibilities of the instruments we play, which are highly attached to the Brazilian choro tradition, but also in constant transformation.
+In the group that carries our names, we showcase our original compositions and exploring new possibilities of the instruments we play, which are highly attached to the Brazilian, African and Latin American traditions, but also in constant transformation.

 Tiago Santos Mandolinist, multi-instrumentalist, composer and musicologist from Ribeirão Preto, Brazil.
 PhD candidate and member of the UNESCO Chair on Transcultural Music Studies at "Hochschule für Musik FRANZ LISZT" in Weimar, Germany.
 Tiago has been performing concerts and giving courses and workshops worldwide with performances, compositions, studies, and research for mandolin that mix different backgrounds and elements of Brazilian, Latin American, and other classical musical genres.
 He has recorded five albums: “Ludicamente” (2023), “Afinidades” (2022), “O Bandolim Polifônico de 10 cordas” (2019), “Nosso Tempo” (2017), and “Chorobossambando” (2013).